berttejeda/bert.cheater/README.md

 Or clone this repo, switch to the project root `cd bert.cheater`, and `pip install -e .`, then calling `python bertdotcheater/cli.py --help`

+### Using Standalone Script

+Install requirements with `pip install -r requirements.txt` and copy the `bertdotcheater/cli.py` script to wherever your heart desires.